 I lifted my arm slowly and placed my index finger over my eyebrow.
 I squinted my eyes in my best Johnny Carson/Karnak manner (it’s as good as my Stanley Kowalski).
 I stretched my index finger toward the cumulus-nimbus formerly known as Paul and intoned; “Ah-h-h-h, Professor Van Helsing, even in Transylvania we have heard of you.”

 The theater went silent.
 The moment was ridiculous.
-But it was early in the evening and the audience had to decide quickly;
+But it was early in the evening and the audience had to weigh their options;

 - Flee the building for the nearest bar.